CommonAccord/old-Prototype-in-Mediawiki/README.md

 It is used in http://beta.commonaccord.org to codify legal documents.

 Next Level:
-It is an example of the use of a Lisp-like function.
+It is an example of the use of this Lisp-like function.
 See http://beta.commonaccord.org/wiki/About:TechnicalEnablement

+Top Level:
+An iterative semantic web.